SSWConsulting/SSW.Rules.Content/rules/specification-levels/rule.md

 The details have been fleshed out and allow developers to write Functional and Technical Specifications.

-* We need a login page for northwind.com
+* We need a log in page for northwind.com
 * Must match existing site look and feel
 * Username is already in the Users table in the ABC database (SQL Server)
 * Password should be at least 8 characters